andimeier/cas-authentication-middleware/README.md

 2. _after_ a session middleware, "use" this CAS authentication middleware
 3. add the `casHandler` middleware function to the routes delivering the client

+This lib will throw an error if no session object is found!

 ### Include lib and initialize it

 The only initialization parameters are the URL of the CAS server and explicitly setting the backendBaseUrl to `false`: